erik/sketches/projects/fnr/README.md

 Replaced 15 occurrences in 5 files.

 # Interactive mode, prompt for each replacement
-$ fnr -i 'search' 'replace' file... path/to/file: 15 matches
+$ fnr -p 'search' 'replace' file... path/to/file: 15 matches

   - 78: Here is a line with _search_ term.